jennihultman/Linux-course-2019/ProblemsLinux.md

 ...
 ```

-## Submit your assey to the teacher
+## Submit your essay to the teacher
 Save your results as a *.txt* file and move them to a shared folder in your *wrk* directory.
-Make sure to give **Jenni** and **Mirko** access to your results.
-Finally, send to us an Email with the path where is your assay in your CSC account. **Note: we will accept only asseys which are on your CSC account.
+Make sure to give **Jenni** and **Mirko** access to your results (*look carefully the instructions on CSC webpage and remember to share the file with **all users***).
+Finally, send to us an Email with the path where is your essay in your CSC account. **Note: we will accept only asseys which are on your CSC account.
 If the file is not accessible to us you will fail the exam.**

 You will pass the exam with 45 out of 60 points.